FINNGEN/CohortOperations2/dev/04_deploy/04_Deploy.md

 ### Build docker image

+Create a file named GITHUBPAT.txt with the GitHub personal access token in the same folder as the Dockerfile.

 Docker image is build from the repository not form the local files.
 Make sure the repository is updated.

 ```{bash, eval=FALSE}